 Club Q is an online party that grew to fame at the peak of the pandemic, inviting guests like Charlie XCX, Rico Nasty, and others.
 What’s fascinating about Club Q is how they’ve found a way to successfully merge the organic interactions of IRL events with the safety and accessibility of the digital space.
 By spotlighting and “activating” the chatroom they engage individuals personally.
 “We have a moderator and host and they work together throughout the 3-hour party.
 The moderator is the one who's making sure that the chat is safe, cool, and cute.
 They take out any trolls and spotlight people.
 And then the host is keeping the energy alive,” explains Ceréna.

 Club Q showcases how digital spaces could be viable competitors for venues.
 If anything, this model succeeds at establishing more intimate connections between fans.
 But, it wouldn’t be doable for an individual Creator to be this engaged in the chat — and that’s especially true if they’re performing at a venue.
-How clubs interacted with their URL fans while hosting an IRL audience is yet to be seen.
+How clubs interact with their URL fans while hosting an IRL audience is yet to be seen.

 Still, Club Q exposes pre-pandemic nightlife and how shockingly inaccessible it was to disabled people (or individuals who weren’t comfortable in those spaces.)
 And if clubs don’t take on more inclusive models, they will be made redundant by the Club Q’s of this world.

-Where does Mixcloud fit in?
+Where does Mixcloud fit

 As music creators navigate a changing industry, Mixcloud’s job is to build the tools that you will need for the future.
 Our vision is of a far more sustainable ecosystem for music creators, where anyone can play, share and make money from music without worrying about copyright.

-Live streaming is a core part of that future.
+Live-streaming is a core part of that future.

 We intend to continue improving our live streaming product, making it easy for DJs, artists, and venues to merge live audiences with their online communities